Ibrar-Akhtar/custom-rand-str/README.md

 randomSring();  // no special characters by default
 // 6G0YgT7l427fc4792y7nFS6T

-randomSring({ noOfAlphabets: 5, noOfDigits: 5 });
+// specify number of alphabets and digits in the string randomSring({ noOfAlphabets: 5, noOfDigits: 5 });
 // 3q0F2E2ep9

-randomSring({ noOfAlphabets: 6, noOfDigits: 6, noOfSpecialCharacters: 10 });
+// include special characters in the string randomSring({ noOfAlphabets: 6, noOfDigits: 6, noOfSpecialCharacters: 10 });
 // (fS(R;R@15$[9a$6|,7#5q

-randomSring({ noOfAlphabets: 5, noOfDigits: 5, noOfSpecialCharacters: 8, order: "alphabets-specialchars-num" });
+// generate a string with your choice of characters order randomSring({ noOfAlphabets: 5, noOfDigits: 5, noOfSpecialCharacters: 8, order: "alphabets-specialchars-num" });
 // nCrFb.\>(-$'[26836

-randomSring({ alphabetsType: "capital" });
+// generate a string with only capital letters randomSring({ alphabetsType: "capital" });
 // 437G9TO5JQ671TFM4R5EIM31

-randomSring({ exludeChars: "abcdeEf12345" });
+// Excluding single or multiple characters by using excludeChars randomSring({ exludeChars: "abcdeEf12345" });
 // 00u8gM86yypB0xX7097kJ70Y